TECHNOLOGY

 CSG

-Boolean on primitives — limited vocabulary
+Boolean operations on primitives — powerful, but limited to a fixed vocabulary of shapes.

 sgdl